tohu-sand/Post-Set-Timer/README.md

 ## Project Structure

 - `index.html`: Main HTML file that contains the application structure and links to the JavaScript and CSS files.
+- `manifest.json`: Contains metadata for Progressive Web App features, enabling the app to be installable on supported devices.
 - `script.js`: Contains the timer functionality and alarm sound generation using Tone.js.
 - `style.css`: Provides the styling for the application.
 - `README.md`: This documentation file.